-In this subsection we compare the different measurement techniques introduced above, stating the pros and cons of each.
-Macroscopic techniques are the most scalable, allowing us to analyze up to hundreds of thousands of torrents.
-These techniques are valid to retrieve:

-- Aggregated information at the swarm level - Specific information regarding the presence of a peer (represented by the IP+port) in a given swarm

-Therefore, they are useful to characterize important information such as the content publishing phenomenon (i.e., which users are responsible for making available the content shared through BitTorrent), popularity distribution of torrents, seeder/leecher ratio, peers' session time, and cross-torrent interactions (e.g., peers participating in multiple torrents).
-However, these techniques cannot provide information at the peer level (e.g., a peer's download progress, download rate, chunk distribution) since this requires contacting the peer.
-Microscopic techniques were designed to perform peer-level analysis.
-For this purpose the measurement software connects periodically to a large number of peers (potentially to all the peers participating in the set of analyzed torrents).
-This makes microscopic techniques to scale up to analyze (at most) a few thousand torrents in parallel.
-This means at least one order of magnitude less than the macroscopic counterpart.
+In this subsection we compare the different measurement techniques introduced above, stating the pros and cons of each one of them.
+Macroscopic techniques are the most scalable ones allowing to analyze up to hundreds of thousands of torrents.
+These techniques are valid to retrieve: (i) aggregated information at the swarm level and (ii) specific information regarding the presence of a the peer (represented by the IP+port) in a given swarm.
+Therefore, they are useful to characterize important information such us content publishing phenomeon (i.e., which users are responsible for making available the content shared through BitTorrent), popularity distribution of torrents, seeder/leecher ratio, peers' session time, cross-torrent interactions (e.g., peers participating in multiple torrents), etc. However, these techniques cannot provide information at the peer level (e.g., peer's download progress, peer's download rate, chunk distribution, etc) since this requires to contact the peer.
+Microscopic techniques were designed to perform the peer level analysis.
+For this purpose the measurement software connects periodically to a large number of peers (potentially to all the peers participating in th set of analyzed torrents).
+This makes Microscopic techniques to scale up to analyze (at most) few thousand torrents in parallel.
+This means at least one order of magnitude less than the Macroscopic counterpart.

-Moreover, we have briefly defined a set of complementary techniques.
-On the one side, the usage of DHT and/or PEX to learn the IP addresses of the peers participating within a swarm compete directly with the traditional technique of learning the peers from the tracker.
-PEX and DHT allow the measurement software to speed up the IP addresses collection and eliminate the risk of being blacklisted by the tracker.
-However, the tracker provides relevant information such as the number of peers participating in the swarm; thus, even when using PEX and DHT to learn peers, it is strongly recommended that the measurement software query the tracker regularly in order to have an estimation of the the number of peers participating in the swarm.
+Moreover, we have briefly defined a set of Complementary techniques.
+On the one side, the usage of DHT and/or PEX to learn the IP addresses of the peers participating within a swarm compete directly with the traditional technique of learning the peers from the Tracker.
+PEX and DHT allow the measurement software to speed up the IP addresses collection and eliminate the risk of being blacklisted by the Tracker (see Section IV).
+However, the Tracker provides relevant information such as the number of peers participating in the swarm, thus even when using PEX and DHT to learn peers, it is strongly recommended that the measurement software queries the Tracker regularly in order to have an estimation of the the number of peers participating in the swarm.
 An important aspect to consider is the simplicity of the measurement tool.
-In this case, measurement tools based on traditional tracker crawling are simpler than enhanced versions that implement a PEX and/or DHT module.
+In this case, those measurement tools based on a traditional Tracker crawling are simpler than those enhanced versions that implement a PEX and/or DHT module.

-On the other side, the collection of data based on a specific client or plug-in implementation competes directly with the microscopic techniques.
-Using a client that reports logs to a server is the most accurate method to measure the activity of a peer (download rate, upload rate, etc.) and surely provides more accurate results than the traditional microscopic techniques.
-On the downside, the scalability of this technique is limited to the number of clients running the BitTorrent client (or plug-in), which means we have a partial view of the analyzed torrent.
-Moreover, the retrieved data is only representative of a specific client with a specific implementation, so the obtained results may not be generalized to other clients.
-Traditional microscopic techniques lack the level of accuracy of client-based measurement but offer better scalability and coverage of the analyzed torrents.
+On the other side, the collection of data based on a specific client or plugging implementation competes directly with the Microscopic techniques.
+Using a client that reports logs to a server is the most accurate method to measure the activity of a peer (e.g., download rate, upload rate, etc) and surely provides more accurate results than the traditional Microscopic techniques.
+On the downside, the scalability of this technique is limited to the number of clients running the BitTorrent client (or plugging), this means that we have a partial view of the analyzed torrent.
+Moreover, the retrieved data is only representative of a specific client with a specific implementation, thus the obtained results may not be generalized to other clients.
+Traditional Microscopic techniques lack of the level of accuracy of the client based measurement but offers a better scalability and coverage of the analyzed torrents.

 Finally, it is important to highlight that the described techniques are not necessarily exclusive.
-Therefore, it is strongly recommended to perform a study of the required data to be collected and then decide which of the described techniques the measurement software has to implement.
+Therefore it is strongly recommended to perform a study of the required data to be collected and then decide which of the described techniques the measurement software has to implement.

+IV.
 CHALLENGES

-In this section we enumerate the main challenges faced by the previously described techniques as well as possible solutions for some of them.
+In this section we enumerate the main challenges faced by the previously described techniques as well as possible solutions for some of them:

-Peer Identification
+Peer Identification: